-No person should be imprisoned when they have not been convicted of a crime and need medical care – but LD 2046 would do exactly that.
+No person should be imprisoned when they have not been convicted of a crime and need medical care – but LD 2046 would have done exactly that.

 The original version of LD 2046 would have made permanent a policy allowing the state to incarcerate legally innocent people who need health care simply because the state is not providing the resources for that care.
 A prison is not a substitute for a hospital, and this legislation would imprison people who have not been found guilty of committing a crime.

-The House passed the original version of LD 2046, but the Senate passed an amended version that would end this dangerous policy in July 2027.
+The House passed the original version of LD 2046, but the Senate passed an amended version to end this dangerous policy in July 2027.
 The House concurred with the Senate, marking an important victory.

 Innocent until proven guilty: